MariaRozhkova/amortized-cost-calculator/README.md

 - Amortized cost is initial cost minus accumulated amortization for previous months.
 - Input csv file with inventories has to contain header with values in any order: name, purchase date, service period, price.
 All of them are required.
-- If input file does not contain inventories exception will be thrown.
+- If input file does not contain inventories, exception will be thrown.
 - If result.csv file with amortized inventory cost by month results already exist, it will be overridden.